 After a very brief summary of the projections of the precision of Higgs coupling and electroweak measurements, the next part of this chapter describes the potential of using these measurements to address important open questions of the electroweak symmetry breaking.
 First, the most important question about the electroweak symmetry is to explain the size of the weak scale, which is much smaller than some of the fundamental scales, such as the Planck scale.
 The idea of naturalness (Section 2.2.1) has been crucial in constructing solutions of this so called hierarchy problem.
 At the CEPC, it is possible to test the idea of naturalness to an unprecedented level.
 They can be used to probe fine-tuning down to the percent level in the conventional scenarios such as Supersymmetry and Composite Higgs.
 They are also sensitive to the signals of a range of newly developed ideas, from the neutral naturalness to the relaxion.
-In addition, the precision Higgs coupling measurements can help probing the global feature of the Higgs potential, and reveal the nature of the electroweak phase transition.
-Understanding electroweak phase transition (Section 2.2.2) marks another concrete step forward in our knowledge of the early universe, and it could hold the key to solve the problem of asymmetry between matter and anti-matter in our universe.
+In addition, precision Higgs coupling measurements can help probing the global feature of the Higgs potential, and reveal the nature of the electroweak phase transition.
+Understanding the electroweak phase transition (Section 2.2.2) marks another concrete step forward in our knowledge of the early universe, and it could hold the key to the problem of asymmetry between matter and anti-matter in our universe.
 It is argued that in addition to the triple Higgs coupling, models with first order electroweak phase transition generically predict significant deviations in other Higgs couplings.
 An important example is the modification of the coupling of the Higgs boson to the Z boson which can be measure with sub-percent level accuracy at the CEPC.
-This is demonstrated in a representative scenario of singlet extension of the Higgs sector.
-2 both through direct production and through its indirect effects on electroweak precision measurements.
-There is also an exciting possibility of direct producing the right handed neutrino and probe a class of see-saw models (Section 2.3.4).
+This is demonstrated in a representative scenario, a singlet extension of the Higgs sector.

+The CEPC can also search for a variety of new physics.
+Section 2.3 contains a set of such examples.
+Running as both a Higgs factory and a Z-factory, the exotic decays of the Higgs boson and the Z boson can be used to search for new physics, such as those associated with a light dark sector.
+CEPC can also search for dark matter (Section 2.3.3), both through direct production and through its indirect effects on electroweak precision measurements.
+There is also an exciting possibility of direct producing the right handed neutrino and probing a class of see-saw models (Section 2.3.4).
 Finally, both direct search and indirect measurement can look for signals of a possible extended Higgs sector.

-The CEPC can also search for a variety of new physics particles.
-Section 2.3 contains a set of such examples.
-Running as both a Higgs factory and a Z-factory, the exotic decays of Higgs boson and Z bosons can be used to search for new physics, such as those associated with a light dark sector.
-CEPC can also search for dark matter (Section 2.3.3),

-A lepton collider is an excellent place to perform precise QCD measurement, and further our understanding of the strong interaction.
-Possible topics, covered in Section 2.4, include measurement of α_s , jet, event shapes and their utility in probing light Yukawa couplings, are summarized in the next part of the section.

-The CEPC can produce close to $10^{12}~Z$ bosons.
-Hence, it can be a powerful B-factory and τ -factory with excellent potential.
+A lepton collider is an excellent place to perform precise Quantum Chromodynamics (QCD) measurement, and further our understanding of the strong interaction.
+Possible topics, covered in Section 2.4, include measurement of $\alpha_s$ , jet, event shapes and their utility in probing light Yukawa couplings, are summarized in the next part of the section.
+The CEPC can produce close to $10^{12}$ Z bosons.
+Hence, it can be a powerful B-factory and $\tau$ -factory with excellent potential.
 At the same time, new flavor physics may show up as rare flavor violating Z decays.
 Section 2.5 is an overview of such physics, and provides an estimate of the potential of the CEPC.